 “Access to public transportation matters,” continued Melaniphy.
 “Community leaders know that public transportation investment drives community growth and economic revitalization.”

-In January ATA added a new bus stop to its Kane-Bradford daily fixed route.
+Pitt-Bradford is a bus stop to ATA's Kane-Bradford daily fixed route.
 The bus gets an early start from Kane Tops market leaving at 7:16 a.m..
 The ATA bus arrives on the UPB campus in front of the Pitt Bradford Safety Office at 8:34 a.m., Monday through Friday.

 On the afternoon return trip the ATA bus begins its route at the UPB Campus Safety Office at 3:07 p.m.